NFT Preview Card (Vanilla CSS + Custom Design and Hover Effects)

 I don't have feedback.
 I'm a beginner and your code is helping me a lot!

-1 - @NationsAnarchyPosted about 2 years ago
+1 - @NationsAnarchyPosted over 2 years ago

 Not sure if there's anything wrong, however, I couldn't view the source code on GitHub, Lucas :< I'd love to steal the code you did for the avatar since I couldn't really do it by myself xD.
 Otherwise - great job as always, thank you very much!